joonarafael/rotten-potatoes/docs/installation_manual.md

 Written in English for accessibility.

-This installation manual will guide you through the process of setting up the development environment for the Rotten Potatoes application.
-The application is built with Python and Flask, and it uses PostgreSQL as the database.
+This installation manual will guide you through the process of setting up the development environment for the _Rotten Potatoes_ application.
+The application is built with _Python_ and _Flask_, and it uses _PostgreSQL_ as the database.

 Instructions are written for a Linux environment, but the process should be similar on other operating systems as well.